 Joe has been a Director of BFVG since 2012 and is son to BFVG Life Members Bruce and Elaine Lyons.
-Joe and his family own and operate an Avocado and Macadamia orchid just west of Bundaberg.
+Joe and his family own and operate an Avocado and Macadamia orchard west of Bundaberg.
 Representing the regions Avocado growers Joe

 draws knowledge from his experiences in the Banana, Grain and Beef Industries for the benefit of the region.

 Joe obtained a Diploma of Applied Science at Gatton Agricultural College; he is a firm believer of taking a "holistic approach to farm management by finding your place in an efficient and profitable supply chain."

 Bree commenced with the BFVG Cooperative in 2010 and was appointed to the roles of Managing Director and Secretary of the Cooperative in March 2016.
 Bree's skillsets are advocacy, project management, industry liaison, corporate governance and communication.